front-end-intermediate/DOM-Scripting/readme.md

 The process we will use is:

-1. Select an html element to work on
+1. Select an html element
-1. Add an event listener to the selected element (e.g.click)
+2. Add an event listener to the selected element (e.g.click)
-1. Create commands to run when the event occurs on the listener
+3. Create commands to run when the event occurs on the listener

-### Selecting elements in the DOM
+### .querySelectorAll()

 Use document`.querySelectorAll()` to find all matching elements on a page.
 You can use any valid CSS selector.

+In the browser's console:

 ```js
 // Get all links in the nav